Laura Iñiguez, Content Manager at Hirebook

 For employers, having employees telecommuting means saving money by reducing office spaces, expenses, materials, etc. But it also means having “offices” all over the world and being able to get top talent to work for your company no matter where they are.

-Despite these benefits there are some challenges you may have noticed come with a remote way of working, and if your intention is to transition from working in an office to a hybrid office, you need to take these challenges into consideration:
+Despite these benefits, there are some challenges you may have noticed come with a remote way of working, and if your intention is to transition from working in an office to a hybrid work model, you need to take these challenges into consideration:

-- Feeling left out - Employees may feel like building trust with their colleagues and managers gets difficult if they’re not in the same space.
-Keep in mind that communicating with your team and setting clear standards are a must.
+- Feeling left out - Remote workers may feel like building a community with their colleagues and managers gets difficult if they’re not in the same space.
+Keep in mind that communicating with your remote teams and setting clear standards are a must.

-- Not feeling as important during meetings - If in a meeting part of your team is not physically present and you pay more attention to those who are there rather than those on the screen, your remote team may lose morale.
+- Not feeling as important during meetings - If in a meeting part of your team cannot have their physical presence there and you pay more attention to those who are there with you rather than those on the screen, your remote team may lose morale.
 This also happens if when wrapping up a meeting you decide something different with your present team than what you decided during the meeting with everyone, remote or not.

-- Career opportunities - remote employees could feel that those working on site may have more opportunities to advance in their career and the company.
+- Career opportunities - remote employees could feel that those working on-site may have more opportunities to advance in their careers and the company.